GrosSacASac/lucky-wheel-lux-2020/readme.md

 ## Before you open the game

- - Make sure to enable geolocalisation on your device settings
+ - Make sure to enable geolocalisation on your device settings before

 ## Launch game